mcscoggy85/2018-web-dev-course/README.md

 webapp3 is a dancing robot challenge using css

 ## Webapp 4 ##
-webapp4 is about building a website using bootstrap
+webapp4 is about building a website using bootstrap to create a landing page

 Resource URL's